How To Add Button Code & Code Box To Your Blog

 http://i892.photobucket.com/albums/ac123/yourblogname/a6c27771.jpg

-Open a Text Editing page (do not use Word as this creates extra text in your code) to copy and paste your code into.
-Follow the directions below:
+Next open a Text Editing page (do not use Word as this creates extra text in your code) to copy and paste your code into.
+I find Sticky Notes to be easy to open, there are many that are free on your computer already.
+Follow the directions below and paste into your text editor:

-A. To create the actual button link code for your blog you will need to take this code and paste it into this code where it is red.
-Where it is blue, copy and paste the link of where you want the button to go to:
+A. To create the button's link code (or a clickable image actually) for your blog you will need to take the code you just copied from Photobucket and paste it into this code where it is red.
+Where it is blue, copy and paste the link of where you want the button to link to:

 <a href="http://www.yourblognamehere.com" target="_blank"><img src="http://i892.photobucket.com/albums/ac123/beautifymyblog/a6c27771.jpg"/></a>